 How Anxiety Attacks Are Commonly Viewed

-In contrast, “anxiety attacks” lack a formal definition in medical literature.
-People typically use the phrase to describe periods of intense worry or distress that escalate, often in response to identifiable stressors.
-Rather than arriving out of nowhere, these episodes might develop over hours or days, culminating in heightened concern and physical tension.
-Although anxiety attacks can share some overlap with panic attacks—like restlessness or increased heart rate—they rarely involve the sudden, acute surge of fear that typifies a true panic attack.
+“Anxiety attacks” lack a formal definition in medical literature.
+People typically use the phrase to describe periods of intense worry or distress that escalate in response to identifiable stressors.
+Rather than arriving out of nowhere, these episodes might develop over hours or days.

 Why Language Matters